thomasgas/ctools_pipe/README.md

 The scripts are developed and tested inside a ctools Anaconda environment in order ot use gammalib/ctools functionalities.
 I personally advise to use the Anaconda package.
 It can be also easily used in a job submitting system (such as LSF or others), provided that the right path are given.
 This set of scripts is built in order to handle this correctly.

 **NOTE**: remember to load the IRFs in the ctools environment.
-Just download them from the webpage https://www.cta-observatory.org/science/cta-performance/ and unpack the FITS version inside the $CALDB folder (visible from inside the environment).
+Just download them from the webpage https://www.cta-observatory.org/science/cta-performance/ and **unpack the FITS version in the parent folder of the $CALDB folder** (visible from inside the environment).
 Other supported IRFs are those that can be downloaded from redmine.

 ### what's inside
 **1. simulation of background** to be saved and reused afterwards.
 The configuration file has to be prepared according to the job submitting system.